Lightning-AI/pytorch-lightning/docs/source-app/workflows/ssh/index.rst

 Debug cloud apps via SSH
 #################################

-**Audience:** Users that want to debug their cloud apps on their own machine
+**Audience:** Users that want to debug their cloud apps on their own machine.

-You can
+SSH allows you to access all your Lightning components in real time.
-- Inspect files
+This can be useful if you execute your app in a different environment than you develop it.
-- Inspect the runtime environment
+This is often the case with applications that rely on GPUs.

-- Monitor resources
+You can inspect the entire file system and monitor the runtime environment.

 ----